Exact Convergence Analysis for Metropolis-Hastings Independence Samplers in Wasserstein Distances

-We consider Bayesian Poisson and negative-binomial regression for count response regression and Bayesian logistic and probit regression for binary response regression.
+We consider Bayesian Poisson and negative-binomial regression for count response regression and Bayesian logistic and probit regression for binary response regression (e.g. logistic and probit).
 Suppose there are $n$ discrete-valued responses $Y_i$ with features $X_i \in \R^d$, and a parameter $\beta \in \R^d$.
 For Poisson regression, assume the $Y_i$'s are conditionally independent with

 Similarly, for negative-binomial regression, if $\xi \in (0, +\infty)$, assume

 For binary response regression, if $S : \R \to (0, 1)$, assume